 finally.
 There was a time not long ago when I thought that life was a bummer."

-a little over two years ago, it was strictly hard times in Flint, Michigan,
+Just a little over two years ago, it was strictly hard times in Flint, Michigan, where all

 the guys in the group, as well as manager Terry Knight, come from.
 Originally there had been a

 group called the Jazz Masters, which had Don Brewer on drums; Curt Johnson (now Grand Funk's

 equipment manager) had played lead; Bob Caldwell was on organ, and Herm Jackson played bass.